tushdante/temporal-demo/README.md

 2. Debugging workflows can be complex due to their distributed nature.
 While workflows running on a single worker are generally easier to reason about, distributed setups introduce new challenges—such as managing rate limits, handling timeouts, and ensuring consistent execution across nodes.

 3. Temporal imposes size limits on workflow results.
-As a result, working with large datasets in `pandas` often requires writing data to disk or using external storage mechanisms, rather than returning large datasets directly.
+Due to this, working with large datasets in `pandas` often requires writing data to disk or using external storage mechanisms, rather than returning large datasets directly.

 4. Worker nodes may sometimes cache outdated versions of the application logic.
 In such cases, restarting the worker is necessary to ensure the latest code changes are picked up.